-During 2020, we have accelerated the deployment of our online training capabilities sustained over:
+During 2021, we continued the deployment of our online training capabilities through:

-- Dufry Connect Dufry's HR portal, which permits establishing personalized learning programs for every employee based on their role, position and professional category. - Elucidat Simplifying the creation of training and learning courses by our learning & development teams to reach 100% of our staff. - Coursera An online based training platform for management roles.
+- Dufry Connect Dufry's HR portal, which permits establishing personalized learning programs for every employee based on their role, position and professional category - Elucidat Simplifying the creation of training and learning courses by our learning & development teams to reach 100% of our staff - Coursera An online based training platform for management roles.

-The introduction of these platforms, together with the continuous rollout of sales tablets and communications tools for our non-desktop employees (further explained in the Connecting with our Employees section on page 102) is increasing the reach of both product and skills training and benefiting a higher number of employees.
-These tools have been instrumental over the lock-down periods, enabling our staff to remain engaged and up to date in readiness for the gradual re-opening of the business.
+The introduction of these platforms, together with the continuous rollout of sales tablets and communications tools for our non-desktop employees (further explained in the Connecting with our Employees section on page 103) is increasing the reach of both product and skills training and benefiting a higher number of employees.